-The Laureates for the global $100,000 award in social impact come from South Africa, India, Panama and the United States
+The Laureates for the $100,000 award in social impact are working in Jordan and Syria, Uganda, Panama, Palestine and beyond

 The Aspen Institute

-The John P. McNulty Prize of $100,000 is given annually to honor the visionary work of one Fellow of the Aspen Global Leadership Network of the Aspen Institute; each Laureate receives $10,000.
-An international jury, including former Secretary of State Madeleine Albright, international statesman Olara Otunnu, and international development expert Brizio Biondi-Morra, will select the winner.
-The winner will be announced in November 2016 in New York City.
+The McNulty Prize is given annually to honor the visionary work of Fellows of the Aspen Global Leadership Network and their social ventures.
+The 2017 Laureates were announced on July 29 at the Resnick Aspen Action Forum, and each Laureate will receive $25,000 to further his or her venture.
+An international jury, including former Secretary of State Madeleine Albright, international statesman Olara Otunnu, development expert Brizio Biondi-Morra, and President of the Ford Foundation Darren Walker, will select the winner.
+The winning venture will receive $100,000, and will be announced in November in New York City.

-The announcement was celebrated on July 20 at the Resnick Aspen Action Forum in Aspen, watch the Laureates in conversation on their organizations, motivations and challenges at this link: http://agln.aspeninstitute.org/live
+The announcement was celebrated on July 29 at the Resnick Aspen Action Forum.
+Watch the Laureates pitch their bold ideas: http://agln.aspeninstitute.org/live

 About The John P. McNulty Prize